flintlib/arb/doc/source/fmprb_mat.rst

+.. _fmprb-mat:

 **fmprb_mat.h** -- matrices over the real numbers
 ===============================================================================

-An *fmprb_mat_t* represents a dense matrix over the real numbers, implemented as an array of entries of type *fmprb_struct*.
+An :type:`fmprb_mat_t` represents a dense matrix over the real numbers, implemented as an array of entries of type :type:`fmprb_struct`.

 The dimension (number of rows and columns) of a matrix is fixed at initialization, and the user must ensure that inputs and outputs to